Corey Dickerson Player Props: Nationals vs. Royals

 Corey Dickerson At The Plate

+- Dickerson has a double, two home runs and two walks while batting .304.

-- Dickerson is batting .300 with a double, a home run and a walk.
+- Dickerson is batting .333 with one homer during his last games and is on a four-game hitting streak.

-- Dickerson has picked up a hit in five games this year (62.5%), including one multi-hit game.
+- Dickerson has had a base hit in six of nine games this season, and multiple hits once.

-- He has hit a long ball in one of eight games, and in 4.8% of his plate appearances.
+- He has gone deep in two of nine games played this season, and in 8% of his plate appearances.

-- In three games this year, Dickerson has picked up an RBI, with more than one RBI once.
+- In four games this season (44.4%), Dickerson has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once three times this season (37.5%), including one multi-run game.
+- In four of nine games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.